Binary Golay code: A convenient representation

 The resulting 7-dimensional subspace has a 3-dimensional quotient space upon ignoring the latter 2 octads.

 There are 4 other code words of similar structure that complete the basis of 12 code words for this representation of W.

 W has a subspace of dimension 4, symmetric under PSL(2,7) x S3, spanned by N and 3 dodecads formed of subsets {0,3,5,6}, {0,1,4,6}, and {0,1,2,5}.

 Practical applications of Golay codes

 NASA deep space missions

 Error correction was vital to data transmission in the Voyager 1 and 2 spacecraft particularly because memory constraints dictated offloading data virtually instantly leaving no second chances.
 Hundreds of color pictures of Jupiter and Saturn in their 1979, 1980, and 1981 fly-bys would be transmitted within a constrained telecommunications bandwidth.
 Color image transmission required three times as much data as black and white images, so the 7-error correcting Reed–Muller code that had been used to transmit the black and white Mariner images was replaced with the much higher data rate Golay (24,12,8) code.

 Radio communications

 The MIL-STD-188 American military standards for automatic link establishment in high frequency radio systems specify the use of an extended (24,12) Golay code for forward error correction.

+In two-way radio communication digital-coded squelch (DCS, CDCSS) system uses 23-bit Golay (23,12) code word which has the ability to detect and correct errors of 3 or fewer bits.